jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - testing
         - training and maintenance
 - 1.8.1 Business Impact Analysis (BIA)
     - **Business impact analysis (BIA)**: Identify the systems and services that the business relies on and assess the impacts that a disruption or outage would cause, including the impacts on business processes like accounts receivable and sales
+      - Step 1: Identification of priorities
+      - Step 2: Risk identification
+      - Step 3: Likelihood assessment
+      - Step 4: Resource prioritization
-      - Also decide which systems and services you need to get things running again (think foundational IT services such as the network and directory, which many other systems rely on)
+        - deciding which systems and services you need to get things running again (think foundational IT services such as the network and directory, which many other systems rely on)
-      - Finally, prioritize the order in which critical systems and services are recovered or brought back online.
+        - and prioritize the order in which critical systems and services are recovered or brought back online
       - As part of the BIA, establish:
-        - **recovery time objectives (RTO)** (how long it takes to recover)
+        - **recovery time objectives (RTO)**: how long it takes to recover
-        - **recovery point objectives (RPO)** (the maximum tolerable data loss)
+        - **recovery point objectives (RPO)**: the maximum tolerable data loss
-        - **maximum tolerable downtime (MTD)**, (how long an org can survive an interruption of critical functions) along with the costs of downtime and recovery; AKA MTD (maximum tolerable downtime)
+        - **maximum tolerable downtime (MTD)**: how long an org can survive an interruption of critical functions
+        - along with the costs of downtime and recovery
     - **Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
       - The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets
       - There are two primary subtasks involved in continuity planning: